m7a/lo-conf-monitoring/README.md

 ~~~

 Again, its the same pattern where the output is printed and the return code
-indicates the success of the scripts execution.
+indicates the success of the script's execution.
 However, if you look a the
 actual implementation in `statusscripts/smartctl.sh` you may notice there is
 a quirk to save the output of `smartctl` to a file.
 This is intended to be used
 in conjunction with MDVL package `mdvl-infobg` to display the S.M.A.R.T.